 Austin Tenant Advisors can help you find Austin Medical Office Space for lease / rent or sale.
-We are local experts who know the Medical Office market well, and will represent your best interests to find you the most appropriate space and ensure you get the lowest lease or purchase rates and best terms possible.
+We are local experts who know the Medical Office and Dental office space market well, and will represent your best interests to find you the most appropriate space and ensure you get the lowest lease or purchase rates and best terms possible.

 The difference between general office and medical office space in Austin might be minimal, but it is no less critical.
 Health-care professionals demand special space that meets unique needs.
 Austin Tenant Advisors helps you navigate the Austin medical office market by utilizing its local market expertise to find the best space.
 From analyzing an existing lease to handling lease negotiation on a new space, our insight and market contacts pave the way for a smooth transaction.

 In addition to the typical concerns involved in finding office space, the health-care professional should closely examine key items prior to signing a new lease.
 Issues like exclusivity and build-out are integral to the success of any health-care practice.
 There are many considerations that should be scrutinized.
 A few of those are as follows: